Sunday, March 19, 2017

 was a world in which a man could go to seminary for three years and then expect

 to find a job in the church upon graduation.
 The ACC has in many ways continued

 to train men for ministry in the church that was.
 Denver

 In the years immediately following the 1978 consecrations, two others things undermined evangelism.
 First, the response to the

 anticipated.
 There was expectation that thousands would join in a wave of

 enthusiasm over the new, orthodox Anglican alternative.
 Instead, thousands

 stayed put or stayed home.
 Also, many who came brought conflict.
 The raging

 battle of their former church became the defining feature of their new parish.
 Continuing

 Second, there were internal divisions and fights among the Anglicans at the beginning and in subsequent chapters of the history.
 Those who were present know that sometimes issues of principle were at stake.
-However, the prospective converts did know this.
+However, the prospective converts did not know this.
 In the Acts of the Apostle we are constantly told how the unity of the church was foundation for its growth.
 Evangelism is always undermined by disunifying conflict.
 It instills a contentious attitude in those parishes that are involved in the conflict.
 All parish energy is sapped by the conflict so that there is no energy left for ministry.
 The very issue itself, whatever it is, tends to instill a more inward focus.